abdullahalzubaer/Feature-Engineering/README.md

 Other Approaches:

-1. Count the presence of features in a df and use it as a new feature.
+1. Count the presence (exists or does not exist) of features in a df and use it as a new feature -> Will provide information regarding the necessity of having certain features.
+2. Making new features from the current ones (for example, date and time, Id, and others) either by splitting a feature or joining features.